nfrik/Percolator/README.md

 Once prompted type default password: vncpassword

-Percolator can be lounched through the icon on the desktop
+Percolator can be launched through a desktop icon